Mentoring and Coaching

 A mentor is a more experienced individual willing to share knowledge with someone less experienced in a relationship of mutual trust/” – David Clutterbuck, in Coaching and Mentoring

-• Both can increase employee engagement and retention when applied.
+• Boost employee engagement and retention

 Author Bio